 It Extends The Lifespan Of The Original Windows

 The technique of secondary glazing involves the original window being preserved, hence its popularity and practical advantages in listed buildings.

 This technique is also environmentally friendly.
-This is because the original window is not removed and therefore isn’t taken to landfill.
-Of course the original windows do not have to go to landfill and many can be recycled or reused elsewhere, but, if a window is being removed, the option will inevitably be there for it to be thrown away and potentially sent to landfill.
+This is because the original window is not removed and therefore isn’t taken to a landfill.
+Of course, the original windows do not have to go to a landfill and many can be recycled or reused elsewhere, but, if a window is being removed, the option will inevitably be there for it to be thrown away and potentially sent to a landfill.

 The only way to avoid this completely is by keeping the old windows and giving them a new lease of life with secondary glazing.

 If You Do Ever Want To Remove Them, They Will Still Be Environmentally Friendly

 If you do ever need or want to remove your secondary glazing for any reason, as they are made from aluminium you will have no problem moving them on for recycling.
 Aluminium is very cheap and easy to recycle and is experiencing quite the ‘moment’ within environmental product manufacturing.

 Condensation in the home can force many homeowners to open their windows during winter, letting out a lot of heat, vastly decreasing the energy efficiency of the home.
 With secondary glazing, condensation problems are greatly reduced which is not only more convenient for the homeowner, but it means the windows don’t need to be opened and the heat can remain in the home.
 The growth of mould and mildew is also prevented which means homeowners can avoid breathing in unhealthy mould spores and having to use strong chemical mould and mildew removal products which are often harmful to the environment.